Easy Lemon Pound Cake

 - Lemon juice.
 I recommend freshly squeezed lemon juice for this recipe.
 Lemon concentrate, is too potent and may have an overly sour taste.

 - Buttermilk.
-Adds moisture and richness to the lemon cake.
+Adds moisture and richness.

 - Lemon extract.
 For even more bright lemon flavor!